 “You’ll change your mind.”

 “Not possible.”
 Irma drops her elbows on the arms of the chair and she presents her palms.
-“You don’t cooperate with the therapists.
-You won’t even speak with them.”
+“You don’t cooperate.
+You won’t even speak with the psychologists.”

 “Is that it?”